-Obtaining an ATPL license requires no specified practical training, but greater flight experience.
-Applicants must have obtained a minimum of 1500 flight hours of which at least 500 flight hours must have been obtained under multi-pilot operations.
+Obtaining of an ATPL license requires no specified practical training, but greater flight experience.
+Applicants must have obtained a minimum of 1500 flight hours, of which at least 500 flight hours must have been obtained under multi-pilot operations.

 Same as for CPL.

-As the ATPL licence is the certificate with the most extensive privileges, it can’t be extended to any higher certificate.
-But rights of the holder can be expanded with rights to fly other – bigger or smaller – aircraft types.
+As the ATPL licence is a license with the most extensive privileges, it can’t be extended to any higher license.
+But the rights of the holder can be expanded with rights to fly other – bigger or smaller – aircraft types.